ICRAR/crc32c/README.rst

 .. image:: https://badge.fury.io/py/crc32c.svg
     :target: https://badge.fury.io/py/crc32c

-This package exposes to Python the crc32c algorithm implemented in the SSE 4.2 instruction set of Intel CPUs.
+This package implements the crc32c checksum algorithm.
+It automatically chooses between a hardware-based implementation (using the CRC32C SSE 4.2 instruction of Intel CPUs), or a software-based one when no hardware support can be found.

 Because ``crc32c`` is in PyPI, you can install it with::